Featured Resources

 According to federal rules, in any state, you need a CDL to drive any of the following vehicles:

-- Class A CDL: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 or more pounds, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.
+• Class A CDL: Any combination of vehicles with a gross vehicle weight rating (GWVR) of 26,001 lbs. or more, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 lbs.

-- Class B CDL: Any single vehicle with a GVWR of 26,001 or more pounds, or any such vehicle towing a vehicle not in excess of 10,000 pounds GVWR.
+• Class B CDL: Any single vehicle with a GVWR of 26,001 lbs. or more, or any such vehicle towing a vehicle not in excess of 10,000 lbs.
+GVWR.

-- Class C CDL: Any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, including the driver, or is placarded for hazardous materials.
+• Class C CDL: Any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 passengers or more, including the driver, or is placarded for hazardous materials.

 What requirements do I need for a Massachusetts CDL?

-You need to be 21 and never have had your license suspended or revoked to apply for a Massachusetts CDL that will allow you to drive out-of-state.
-If you are 18, 19, or 20, with a clean driving record, you can apply for a CDL allowing you to drive only in-state.
+You need to be 21 years old and never have had your license suspended or revoked to apply for a Massachusetts CDL that will allow you to drive out-of-state.
+If you are at least 18 years old with a clean driving record, you can apply for a CDL allowing you to drive only in-state.
 There are also specific federal physical requirements and background checks for CDLs and certain CDL endorsements.

 How do I apply for a Massachusetts CDL?